dabrze/CheckMyBlob/README.md

 alphabetically ordered strings of hetero-compound codes, whereas unknown species, water molecules, standard amino acids, and nucleotides were excluded.
 Finally, the data set was limited to 200 most popular ligands.
-The resulting data set consisted of 161,190 examples with individual ligand counts ranging from 36,421 examples for GOL (glycerol) to 115 for 3DR (1',2'-dideoxyribofuranose-5'-phosphate).
+The resulting data set consisted of 161,758 examples with individual ligand counts ranging from 36,535 examples for GOL (glycerol) to 114 for LMG (1,2-distearoyl-monogalactosyl-diglyceride).
 The `tamc.pkl` file is included int he repository, whereas the csv version of the data set can be downloaded using the link below: